maksymilianMroz/drsliwinscy/README.md

-# Simple landing page did for doctors
+# Simple landing page for clients

 **http://drsliwinscy.pl/ - link to official page**

+`The language there is polish`